ChicoBitcoinJoe/community/notes.md

 - Create Community card is dreadful

+- submit comment button doesnt update text after clicking

 # Notes #
-- Post: Has a title, no parents, and at least a body or link
+- Post: Has a title, no parents, and at least a comment or link
-- Comment: Must have a root parent, a parent, a body, no title, and media=='self'
+- Comment: Must have a root parent, a parent, a comment, no title, and media=='self'
-- A "Tweet": No root parent, no title, at least a link or body
+- A "Tweet": No root parent, no title, at least a link or comment
 - Xpost: event community does not equal ipfs data community
 - repost: event poster does not equal ipfs data community